Frequently Asked Questions

 What is a Wedding Coordinator?

-As a day-of coordinator, (also called a Month-of Planner or Coordinator), we coordinate and manage the schedule of your wedding day to make sure all details that you have planned runs exactly as you visualized.
+As a coordinator, (also called a Month-of/Day-Of Planner or Coordinator), we coordinate and manage the schedule of your wedding day to make sure all details that you have planned runs exactly as you visualized.
 From arranging tables to directing the caterer to begin dinner service to signaling the DJ for the first dance, and packing up gifts and wedding stuffs at the end of the event, the day-of coordinator will take care of these tasks.

-At what time during the process should I hire a day-of coordinator?
+At what time during the process should I hire a coordinator?

-My recommendation is that every DIY couple that is planning their own wedding hire a day-of coordinator.
+My recommendation is that every DIY couple that is planning their own wedding hire a coordinator.
 60 days before the wedding is very helpful.
 If you decide to hire one earlier in your process, you may be able to get suggestions and/or recommendations, saving you time and money.

 Most (if not all) Coordinators have a free consultation, that meeting is important in determining if the work relationship will fit well.
-Ask what their day-of package includes and that includes number of hours they will work for you on the big day.
+Ask what their packages includes and that includes number of hours they will work for you on the big day.
 I believe it is important for you to feel comfortable with the person; would you work well with this person?
 Do your energies work well together?
 Does your instinct say they are trustworthy?
 Are they just as excited about your day?
 How well are they communicating with you initially?